|

 Biographical information (107IST-related and professional):

-My name is Sam Prince, I was born and raised in St. Louis, lived all around the US, and found a home in Portland a bit over five years ago.
+My name is Sam Prince, I was born and raised in St. Louis, lived all around the US, and found a home in Portland a bit over six years ago.
 On the professional level I am an admissions counselor for Bennington College, a small Liberal Arts college in lovely Vermont.
 I recruit the PNW for them.

 My 107ist story starts about a week after I moved to Portland, when I went to my first Timbers game.
 The cheapest tickets were in the TA, but to be honest, I had no idea what I was getting myself into.
 I sat (that’s right, sat), high in the 200s and watched the bedlam that played out even in a meaningless mid-week match between two low table teams.
 I was new to Portland, but knew I was in love with what was happening.